Man Utd suffer shock FA Cup shoot-out exit against Middlesbrough

 While still in custody, the 20-year-old was further arrested on Tuesday on suspicion of sexual assault and threats to kill.

-England international Greenwood, who was released on bail on Wednesday, has been suspended from all football activities at United since his arrest.
+Greenwood, who was released on bail on Wednesday, has been suspended from all football activities at United since the arrest that sent shockwaves through Old Trafford.

+Wilder masterminded a shock 2-1 win on his last visit to Old Trafford with Sheffield United.

+Initially, it seemed there was little chance of a repeat as Sancho hit the bar after Middlesbrough made a hash of clearing in the second minute.

 JOIN OUR PULSE COMMUNITY!